+There’s lots to take in when it comes to UAE pet travel.
 If all of this seems to be just too much of a fuss, then don’t forget that PetAir UK can help with all aspects of the move.
 Please do feel very welcome to contact us for a chat or ask us for a quote.
 Advice is free and we are happy to discuss all the different options to ensure your pets’ travel is safe and accurate.

 Please note that the following dog breeds have been banned from entering the UAE:

 For the UK, this mainly concerns Staffordshire Bull Terriers, Boxers, Dobermans, Rottweilers and any cross of these.
 So, for example, if you declare that you have a Labrador cross; we need to know what it is crossed with.

 Japan is a country that is home to some of the most easily recognisable traditions in the world.
 From the dance of the geishas, to relaxing zen gardens, to staying in a classic ryokan, to soaking in a bubbling onsen.
 At the same time, Japan is at the forefront of modern technology.
 With their highly…

 Although Dubai isn’t the most pet-friendly city, there are still plenty of places you can go with your four-legged friend.
 Dogs are not allowed in public parks or on the beaches there but there are some great alternatives.
 There’s even an app, Flopster, that will help you find pet-friendly places in the UAE.
 In the…